GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/api-callbacks.md

 Expected response

-An `object` with the following shape
+An `Object` with the following shape

 `storyId`